anonklub/anonklub/pm/initial-survey.md

 Ethereum is a principled project, popular for being a credibly neutral payment, financial, and computing system.

 Unfortunately, to achieve neutrality, it has sacrificed privacy because every transaction must be public to be verified.
 However, recent advances in ZKP (Zero Knowledge Proof) systems have made it practical to achieve privacy while maintaining verifiability.
-There are new privacy focussed ZK blockchains such as [TODO: cite Mina, Aleo, Zcash etc], but L1 development is hard and slow, especially on a large and established protocol like Ethereum.
+There are new privacy focussed ZK blockchains such as [Mina](https://minaprotocol.com/), [Aleo](https://www.aleo.org/) and [Zcash](https://z.cash/), but L1 development is hard and slow, especially on a large and established protocol like Ethereum.
 Instead of adding privacy to the underlying system, we as smart contract developers can rewrite the ecosystem to respect privacy, while keeping the L1 simple and transparent.
 This is the promise of zk-ECDSA.

 Broadly speaking, dApps work by verifying ECDSA signatures on transactions then executing smart contract logic.
 Instead, we can verify ECDSA signatures and execute arbitrary logic inside ZKPs, then verify those proofs onchain, then execute our smart contract logic.
 Thus, without any change to Ethereum itself, we can support privacy where users want it.